RIP! CLAW! TEAR! DEVOUR!

 The Celestial Dragon’s eyes snapped open.
 A cavernous hole opened up inside it, a need so powerful it could shatter mountains, lay waste to continents.
 Its blood boiled!
 Its stomach ached!

 Wind carried to it the raised voices of the tiny flesh-things moving in its direction.
-Memories began to bubble to the surface, memories of it and its kin growing fat as they scouring an entire world of all life.
+Memories began to bubble to the surface, memories of it and its kin growing fat as they devoured all those things that soared and slipped and stalked through the lush interior of a now dead world.
 Soon.
 Soon it would begin to quiet the torment at its core.
 It would feast on blood and flesh.
 It would rip, and it would claw!